-Grades AA, AA, BB, CC, DD, EE, FF or GG indicate the standard a candidate achieved at Cambridge IGCSE.
+Grades A\A\, AA, BB, CC, DD, EE, FF or GG indicate the standard a candidate achieved at Cambridge IGCSE.

-AA is the highest and GG is the lowest.
+A\A\ is the highest and GG is the lowest.
 'Ungraded' means that the candidate's performance did not meet the standard required for grade GG.
 'Ungraded' is reported on the statement of results but not on the certificate.

 In specific circumstances your candidates may see one of the following letters on their statement of results:

-- Q (pending)

-- X (no result)
+- Q (PENDING) - X (NO RESULT).

-- Y (to be issued).